 Best place in Barcelona to satisfy your sweet tooth

 If it’s a little chilly outside and you’re aching for some sugar, head over to Granja Dulcinea in the Gothic Quarter.
 Just be sure to arrive before 1pm or after 5pm, since they like their siestas over here.
 The signature dish is actually a cup of thick hot chocolate served up with some churros on the side.
 If you like to live life on the edge – top it off with some whipped cream.

 For those of you who already made the trip to the Sagrada Familia, you’re just a short stroll away from chocolate heaven at Chocofiro.
 Chocolate lies beneath a glass floor, just like an old treasure and you’ll want to grab a box and make some tough choices before heading out.
 You’re probably on your way to Park Guell so why not pack a sweet snack?

 Best place in Barcelona to buy gourmet food

-After visiting Vila Viniteca, you’ll definitely double check to see if you purchased a checked luggage for the flight back home.
+After visiting Vila Viniteca, you’ll definitely double-check to see if you purchased checked luggage for the flight back home.
 Housed in the artsy La Ribera district, this gourmet shop is a heaven for foodies.
 In fact, this shop is so well known, that it split up its wine sales from the deli shop and you now have to make the 5-meter journey across the street to sample all the goods.
 In the wine shop, bottles are stacked like old books in a library and if you don’t ask for expert assistance it’ll take you several months to examine the entire collection.
 The deli shop is another foodie trap – lots of ‘smelly’ cheese and finely cut Iberian ham.